 Our hike to the ridge across from Quartz Hill totaled 4.7 kilometres one way.
 It took only about 90 minutes to reach our lunch spot and turnaround point.

-Because we hadn’t hiked very far and had energy to burn some of us elected to hike to Rock Isle Lake.
-I thought it was further away than it was.
 From the trail intersection it’s only 0.6 kilometres to the lake.
 Although the lake itself is beautiful, the area around it was full of people.
-Still, I was very impressed at how many elderly people had made the hike up, as it wouldn’t be a trivial hike for them.
+Still, I was very impressed at how many elderly people had made the hike up, as it wouldn’t be a trivial for them.

 When we got back to Sunshine Village, we had 30 minutes to wait for the next bus (before the days in the summer with the gondola running).
 Sensible people might buy a cold drink or beer, find a comfortable chair and enjoy the superb mountain views.
 But we did not.

 The hike back to the parking lot

-But we are not sensible and elected to walk back down to the car.
+We are not always sensible people and elected to hike back down to the car.
 It was a VERY STEEP walk and hard on the quads.
 On the bright side, we got more exercise bringing our total mileage for the day to 15 kilometres.
-And we saved $80, as it’s an expensive $16 per person each way on the bus.
+And we saved $80, as at the time it was an expensive $16 per person each way on the bus.